 Group Presentation: You will each be assigned to a group of three or four students that will be responsible for a 20-minute presentation of a journal article from the reading list.
 This presentation will be followed by questions on your article from the class and from Professor Jobin.
 Complete instructions and a grading rubric for the presentations are posted on D2L.
 Sign up for groups occurs during the first two weeks of class and you will be given some choice over which group presentation you sign up for.
 Look for days marked "Group Presentation" in the schedule of Readings and Assignments below.
-You will also need to turn in a short write-up of who contributed what to your presentation and include a bibliography of sources consulted.
+You will also need to turn in a short write-up of who contributed what to your presentation and include a bibliography of sources consulted which should go beyond the article being presented.